RobinB87/Reactivities/README.md

 # Reactivities
-Project with .NET, React, Mobx and Signalr
+Project with .NET, CQRS, React, Mobx and SignalR